This page lists a few resources that may be useful. I expect to expand the offerings here slowly.

 • Privacy for Research Data.
 I prepared a paper for the Panel on Confidentiality Issues Arising from the Integration of Remotely Sensed and Self-Identifying Data of the National Research Council.
 The paper attempts to describe privacy rules in the three most important areas relevant to research uses of information involving remotely-sensed and self-identifying data.
 The three issues are: (1) When is information sufficiently identifiable so that privacy rules apply or privacy concerns attach?
 (2) When does the collection of personal information fall under regulation? and (3) What rules govern the disclosure of personal information?
 The paper appears at Appendix A in the Panel's report: Putting People on the Map: Protecting Confidentiality with Linked Social-Spatial Data (2007) <http://books.nap.edu/catalog.php?record_id=11865>.

 • Consent for Disclosure of Health Records: Lessons from the Past (2007).
 A 1998 Maine health privacy law that required written consent for many health disclosures was so unpopular and impractical that the legislature suspended the law shortly after it took effect.
 Many of the law’s requirements for written consent were later replaced with expanded authority for nonconsensual disclosures.
 I wrote this short paper to provide a review of the history of the Maine law.
-The paper is hosted at a discussion forum of the World Privacy Forum's website here.
-The paper itself is here.
+The paper is here.

 • Personal Health Records (2007).
 Joseph Turow, Judith Turow, and I wrote two pieces on privacy and other implications of personal health records.
 One was for the American Medical Association's Virtual Mentor (Personalized Marketing of Health Products the 21st Century Way, available here), and the other appeared in the San Francisco Chronicle, Why Marketers Want Inside Your Medicine Cabinet (March 5, 2007), available here.